Adversity does not build character ... it reveals it.

 This is the core concept behind preventing burnout and building a fulfilling career.
 It is the first thing I teach all coaching clients and a career snapshot you must always keep current.

 Take some time on a day off to re-evaluate your current practice and current job setting.
-For many of our clients and POP Community members, things have shifted and their Ideal Job Description has morphed into something different than it was in 2019.
+For many of the doctors in our BurnoutProofMD Community, things have shifted and their Ideal Job Description has morphed into something different than it was even a year ago.

-Clarity on your Ideal Job Description gives you a target - something you would run towards - and a focus for a number of things.
+Clarity on your Ideal Job Description gives you your target - something you would run towards - and a focus for a number of things.

 2) Schedule and complete at least 3 Job Interviews